MikeCookDev/100daysofcode/README.md

 Day 16: Continued work on the landing page and practice flexbox and media queries.

 Day 17: Continued working on the layout of my landing page, overall not happy with the look or the items i have available to use.
 Considering starting a different landing page.

+Day 18: Had a mini Ahah! moment and completed the landing page test for the third project of the Responsive Web Design Ceritfication.